-- 5.2.18 A slow decline of in quality of important local facilities such as hospitals can contribute to out-migration of households.
-This is likely to impact on the balance of Welsh / English speaking residents, as well as the balance of different income and social groups. - 5.2.19 The proposed development will deliver a purpose built modern mental health unit.
-The enhancement of local facilities helps to maintain a socially stable and cohesive community. - 5.2.20 Health deprivation can be seen as one of the factors which contributes towards a reduction in quality of life.
+- 6.1.21 A slow decline of in quality of important local facilities such as hospitals can contribute to out-migration of households.
+This is likely to impact on the balance of Welsh / English speaking residents, as well as the balance of different income and social groups. - 6.1.22 The proposed development will deliver a modernised, purpose built Nuclear Medicine Facility.
+The enhancement of local facilities helps to maintain a socially stable and cohesive community. - 6.1.23 Health deprivation can be seen as one of the factors which contributes towards a reduction in quality of life.
 Reduction in quality of life can impact community stability.
 This may be more visible in settlements that are predominantly Welsh or where Welsh is shown to be part of the social fabric.
 This can result in people who can afford to move away leaving the area, leading to places becoming socially polarised.
 The proposed development will directly improve health care provision in the local and regional community, improving the population's quality of life.
-A strong and stable community is if direct benefit to the local Welsh language. - 5.2.21 In terms of amenity, the development will represent an improvement on the existing site, improving natural surveillance through a sensitively designed layout which contributes towards increased security levels.
-This will actively reduce the opportunities to commit crime or anti-social behaviour.
-The points raised above directly respond to Assessment Table Questions 6 and 7.
+A strong and stable community is if direct benefit to the local Welsh language.

-5.3 Mitigation and Enhancement Measures
+Mitigation and Enhancement Measures

-5.3.1 As demonstrated within this statement, the proposed development is anticipated to have an overall beneficial effect on Welsh language.
-Although the Welsh Language Standards primarily concern services provided by a public body or organisation and therefore relate to the operational use of the proposed development, the scheme will nonetheless comply with the Welsh language Standards to provide appropriate signage in compliance with points 47 - 49 & 111 - 113 (Service Delivery Standards & Operational Standards) of the Betsi Cadwaladr University Health Board Compliance Notice (under section 44 Welsh Language (Wales) Measure 2011).
+As demonstrated within this statement, the proposed development is anticipated to have an overall beneficial effect on Welsh language.
+Although the Welsh Language Standards primarily concern services provided by a public body or organisation and therefore relate to the operational use of the proposed development, the scheme will nonetheless comply with the Welsh language Standards to provide appropriate signage in compliance with points 47 - 49 & 111 - 113 (Service Delivery Standards & Operational Standards) of the

+Betsi Cadwaladr University Health Board Compliance Notice (under section 44 Welsh Language (Wales) Measure 2011).

-- 5.3.2 In order to reinforce the benefits of the development, the following enhancement measures are proposed: - The applicant will seek to advertise jobs locally and employ staff from the surrounding area across all grades including apprenticeships, graduate gobs and management; - Welsh language speakers to be interviewed/employed where practicable.
+- 6.1.25 In order to reinforce the benefits of the development, the following enhancement measures are proposed: - The applicant will seek to advertise any jobs locally and employ staff from the surrounding area across all grade including apprenticeships, graduate jobs and management; - Welsh language speakers to be interviewed/employed where practicable.
 Welsh speaking employees to be encouraged to converse in Welsh; - Welsh signage to be included in keeping with wider hospital signage (in compliance with the Welsh Language Standards).

-6.0 Conclusions
+7. Conclusions